-Overview of MA (SLP) Program
+Overview of MA SLP Program

-The MA program is accredited by the Council of Academic Accrediation through 2017.
-Once finishing the clinical fellowship year, students are then eligible for the Certificate of Clinical competency and can obtain licensure in all 50 states in the US, including Washington DC.
-Some of the states in which graduates are working are Indiana, Illinois, Ohio, Michigan, New York, Massachussets, Pennsylvania, Connecticut, and Nebraska.
+Upon completion of the clinical fellowship year, students are then eligible for the Certificate of Clinical Competency and can obtain licensure in all 50 states in the US, including Washington DC.
+Some of the states in which graduates are working are Indiana, Illinois, Ohio, Michigan, New York, Massachusetts, Pennsylvania, Connecticut, and Nebraska.

 If you would like to arrange a visit to meet with one of our faculty members and tour our facilities, please contact Kimberly Elkins at 812-855-4202 or kelkinsindiana.edu.